The top quark chromomagnetic dipole moment in the SM from the 4-body vertex function: The chromomagnetic dipole moment

 and

 respectively, where $q_\nu$ is the gluon transfer momentum.
-In Fig.~\ref{FIGURE-tree-vertices} the effective Feynman rules are shown, where the quark momenta are defined as incoming for $q_B$ and outgoing for $q_A$; the gluon momenta are incoming.
-For the four-body vertex rule the Bose Symmetry of the gluons has been taken into account.
+In Fig.~\ref{FIGURE-CEMDM-loop-vertices} the quantum-loop induced Feynman rules are shown, where the quark momenta are defined as incoming for $q_B$ and outgoing for $q_A$, the gluon momenta are incoming.
+For $ggq\bar{q}$ the Bose Symmetry of the gluons has been considered.